duukkis/arcade/README.md

 Execute `run.sh {name of the game}`

-or if you want to debug stuff to console using `print-function`
+or if you want to debug stuff to console using `print` function

 Add `alias love="/Applications/love.app/Contents/MacOS/love"`to .bash_profile